MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 I suspect it would work to register a class-level `IFunctionInvocationFilter` and point the activator to the DI provider, creating a composition root for that Function class.
 (Filters can also be registered at other levels such as globals or individual Functions, so other DI composition techniques should be possible, but as I explained earlier, class-level composition "feels" right.)

 I hope to find some time to investigate this later.

+**Update:** I did look into this for another project, and unfortunately, as far as I can tell, the underlying `JobHostConfiguration` is inaccessible once the Functions layer is up and running.
+{: .notice--warning}

 ## Update: NuGet Packages